jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 This is one way of thinking about database abstraction/separation, which, in general, makes the database easier to change and maintain by providing **logical data independence** and  **physical data independence:**

-- **External level:** Views for different users (subsets and derivations of data).
-Described by subschemas; logically independent from conceptual level.
+- **External level:** Views for different users (subsets and derivations of data) are described by subschemas, and are logically independent from the conceptual level.
-- **Conceptual level:** Logical structure of the entire database: all entities, attributes, relationships, and constraints.
-Described by conceptual schema; physically independent from internal level.
+- **Conceptual level:** The logical structure of the entire database---all entities, attributes, relationships, and constraints---is described by a conceptual schema, and is physically independent from the internal level.
-- **Internal level:** Implementation details, including storage allocation, data compression, and encryption.
-Described by internal schema.
+- **Internal level:** The implementation details, including storage allocation, data compression, and encryption, and described by an internal schema.

-Then, the DBMS creates **mappings** between schemas (also called intensions); a realization of a schema is called the extension or state of the database.
+Then, the DBMS creates **mappings** between schemas (also called intensions; a realization of a schema is called the extension or state of the database).